HughP/simal/uk.ac.osswatch.simal.ssmm/readme.txt

-This module provides a module for the measuring of the sustainability of open source software by providing an evaluation mechanism.
+A module for the measuring of the sustainability of open source software by providing an evaluation mechanism.

 Use